karanveersp/job-runner/design.md

 ```

-## API Server
+## GRPC Server

 The gRPC Server implements handlers for all supported job actions listed in the `.proto` file.
 For certain rpc methods, the responses can change based on the client's role derived from their certificate identity.

+The server is responsible for
+- Implementing all RPC methods defined in the `.proto` file with appropriate responses and status codes.
+- Authentication using mTLS certificates and authorization using CN name derived from the client certificate.
+- Wrapping the job manager library and graceful shutdown of all goroutines when exiting.

 ## Job Manager API Libary

 The job manager library implements the functionality to start, stop, persist and monitor job executions on the server.

+Note that all data is persisted in-memory and will be lost when the GRPC Server restarts.

 It is responsible for
 - Accepting new jobs for concurrent job execution using a worker pool.
 - Persisting job metadata and outputs for each submitted job.
-  - Creating a 5 character GUID for a job
+  - Job ID is a 5 character GUI
-  - Calculating job duration by using the job start time from the present.
+  - Job duration based on how much time was spent in the running state.
 - Updating the job status appropriately
   - `pending` for jobs accepted but not started
   - `running` for jobs executing on the server